dinoplane/dinoplane.github.io/content/_index.md

       #   Leave `date_end` empty if it's your current employer.
       #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
       items:
+        - title: Undergrad Mentor
+          company: University of California - Santa Cruz
+          company_url: ''
+          company_logo: org-x
+          location: California
+          date_start: '2023-03-01'
+          date_end: '2023-06-18'
+          description: |2-
+            Tutored for an undergraduate compiler course of 80+ students

+            Responsibilities included:
+              * Organizing 2 hour office hours on a semi-weekly basis (although I arrange extra)
+              * Providing answers for both technical and conceptual problems
+              * Reporting back to the professor on collective student progression in the course
+              * I also went out of my way to help grade the exams

         - title: Grader
           company: University of California - Santa Cruz
           company_url: ''